nataliesioo/sparkar-bless/README.md

-# sparkar_bless
+## 🧧 sparkar_bless

-This is a simple instagram filter that includes a word filter in different position.
-User may tap to change it
+* A simple instagram word filter that applies to a face mask on the user's face